Homemade Chia and Quinoa Chips

 - 1 teaspoon pink Himalayan salt, for dusting

 - about 1 cup water

 - Preheat your oven to 300 degrees F and line two cookie sheets with parchment paper.

-- In a high powered food processor, blender, or coffee grinder, you'll want to grind your quinoa until it becomes a powder.
+- In a high powered food processor, blender, or coffee grinder, grind your quinoa until it becomes a powder.
 We need quinoa flour for this recipe, but it's much cheaper to make it yourself.

-- Pour this into your food processor, if not already there, and add your whole wheat flour and salt.
+- Pour this into your food processor and add your whole wheat flour and salt.